Kitchens for Kids

 In the room adjacent to the kitchen is a door with a chalkboard panel for notes, doodles, and even a revolving game of tic tac toe!

-Implementing some version of a message board was echoed by senior designers Paula Greer and Randy O’Kane and designer Fabrice Garson.
+Implementing some version of a message board was echoed by senior designers Paula Greer, Randy O’Kane and designer Fabrice Garson.
 All have designed cork boards, blackboards, white boards and fabric boards, which are ideal for posting school and sports schedules, lunch menus and party invitations, and the displaying kids’ art.

 I designed a kitchen that included two message boards: one was a blackboard to jot down grocery items and menus, and the other was a custom-colored cork board framed to match the cabinetry, set above the planning desk.

 So now let’s talk about desks.
 Twenty years ago, a sit-down desk in the kitchen was de rigueur.
 But they were usually relatively small and used mostly by the homeowners, not by the kids for doing homework.
-Senior designer Paula Greer had a customer who wanted to change that and was willing to devote a significant amount of valuable kitchen real estate – an entire wall with a sizable window – to a desk the kids would actually use.
+Paula had a customer who wanted to change that and was willing to devote a significant amount of valuable kitchen real estate – an entire wall with a sizable window – to a desk the kids would actually use.
 There’s plenty of room for three kids with computers to use simultaneously.
 Additionally, there are open bookcases and abundant closed storage for crafts and games.
 But if you think this only benefits the kids, think again.
 It’s also an important advantage for the parents: a homework desk in the kitchen affords them the opportunity to monitor kids’ online activity.
 (We won’t tell the kids.)

 Whereas Paula had one customer who wanted a desk out in the open, she had another who was looking to do just the opposite: they wanted to totally hide one away.
 A kitchen addition allowed them to allocate enough space for the daughter’s desk to be completely closed off by a pair of retractable pocket doors.
 No more worries about whether it’s tidy enough for company!

 But for most families, the proliferation of laptops and WiFi has made sit-down desks in the kitchen obsolete, turning them into little more than clutter repositories.
 And let’s face it: most of that clutter is kid crap!
 A more useful item for today’s lifestyles is a family message center, with the aforementioned message board as its centerpiece.
-Senior designer Randy O’Kane suggests a wall cabinet with mail slots or adding file drawers at standard counter height to corral homework and other school-related papers.
+Randy suggests a wall cabinet with mail slots or adding file drawers at standard counter height to corral homework and other school-related papers.
 (You can store take-out menus there as well.
 I definitely won’t judge, even though you just got a new kitchen.)
 The message center is also a great location for a docking station or docking drawer for all the kids’ electronics.

-A unique solution for staying plugged in was created by designer Tom Vecchio.
+A unique solution for staying plugged in was created by senior designer Tom Vecchio.
 He placed a drop-down drawer front at one end of the center island and equipped it with an outlet and USB port: a perfect perch for doing homework on the laptop without losing power, since many kids do their homework at the island anyway.
 This same kitchen also boasted a banquette area capable of hosting a group of friends.

 Designer David Arnoff has a great idea for those concerned with keeping an eye on their kids’ internet use: consider a floor plan with dual islands!
 While you’re preparing dinner at one island, the kids can be doing homework or crafts at the other, all within close range.